xuhuifan/Sparti/docs/good_to_know.rst

 Good to know
 ============

-Here we describe some important concepts related to ELFI.
+Here we describe some important concepts related to Sparti.
 These will help in understanding how to implement custom operations (such as simulators or summaries) and can potentially save the user from some pitfalls.

-ELFI model
+Sparti model
 ----------

-In ELFI, the priors, simulators, summaries, distances, etc. are called operations.
+In Sparti, the priors, simulators, summaries, distances, etc. are called operations.
 ELFI provides a convenient syntax of combining these operations into a network that is called an `ElfiModel`_, where each node represents an operation.
 Basically, the `ElfiModel`_ is a description of how different quantities needed in the inference are to be generated.
 The